caseyg/awesome/TOPICS.md

 *   [livekit/agents](https://github.com/livekit/agents) - A powerful framework for building realtime voice AI agents 🤖🎙️📹

 *   [agno-agi/agno](https://github.com/agno-agi/agno) - A lightweight library for building Multimodal Agents.
-Use it to give LLMs superpowers like memory, knowledge, tools and reasoning.
+Give LLMs superpowers like memory, knowledge, tools and reasoning.

 *   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Open Source AI Automation ✨ All our 280+ pieces are now available as MCP to use with LLMs